-What Does Vaginal Bleeding During My Pregnancy?
+What Does Vaginal Bleeding Mean During Pregnancy?

 Everyone knows that when your monthly bleeding stops, it's a common sign of pregnancy.
 So what does it mean when a pregnant woman starts to bleed?

 Well, it can mean a number of things, so don't automatically panic and assume your pregnancy is in danger.

 Bleeding in early pregnancy (the first three months) is a sure-fire way to upset a newly expectant mom.
 Red spots on your underwear can make you think you're going to lose your baby, almost as soon as you've gotten used to the idea of being pregnant.

 If this happens to you, take it easy.
 You should call your doctor and report the bleeding, but it's most likely nothing to worry about.

 In early pregnancy, vaginal bleeding that is not a cause for worry can be the result of either of the following conditions:

 - Settling in.
 There is occasional, light bleeding when the fertilized egg attaches itself to the wall of your uterus.